redis/redis-doc/topics/cluster-spec.md

 However because of the two cases above, it is possible (though unlikely) to end with multiple nodes having the same configuration epoch.
-A resharding operation performed by the system administrator, and a failover happening at the same time (plus a lot of bad luck) could cause the `currentEpoch` collisions if they are not propagated fast enough.
+A resharding operation performed by the system administrator, and a failover happening at the same time (plus a lot of bad luck) could cause `currentEpoch` collisions if they are not propagated fast enough.

 Moreover, software bugs and filesystem corruptions can also contribute